 Method

-Next add this mixture and your cold brew to your cocktail shaker, coffee cup or glass with ice and shake or mix well.
-Pour this mixture into your glass.
+Next, add this mixture and your cold brew to a cocktail shaker, coffee cup, or glass filled with ice.
+According to the Specialty Coffee Association’s guidelines, cold-brew extraction parameters are crucial for achieving the best flavor profile.
+Shake or mix well, then pour the mixture into your glass.

-- First – partially whip your cream.
-Dispersing a bit of air through the cream will help it to be more buoyant and sit on top of the coffee.
-You don’t want to fully whip your cream or change the classic look too much, just a quick whip with a whisker or a fork before you pour.
+- First, partially whip your cream.
+Introducing some air into the cream will help it become more buoyant and sit on top of the coffee.
+Avoid fully whipping the cream to maintain the classic look; a quick whip with a whisk or fork before pouring is sufficient.

-- A great little hack is to use an empty plastic condiment bottle that has a thin nozzle.
-Fill your bottle half way with pouring cream, put your finger over the nozzle and give it a shake before you pour.
-The thin nozzle helps with a controlled, accurate pour.
+- A useful trick is to use an empty plastic condiment bottle with a thin nozzle.
+Fill the bottle halfway with pouring cream, cover the nozzle with your finger, and give it a shake before pouring.
+The thin nozzle allows for a controlled, accurate pour.

-- Next, pour over the back of a spoon and onto the side of the glass.
-Breaking the surface of the cream twice like this will give it the best chance of settling on top of your cocktail.
+- Next, gently pour the cream over the back of a spoon onto the side of the glass.
+This technique, which involves breaking the surface of the cream twice, enhances its ability to settle on top of your cocktail.

-- Pour as slowly as you can then slow down even more.
+- Pour as slowly as possible, then slow down even further.

-If you can’t be bothered with the stress of the cream layer, just add your dash of cream into your cocktail and enjoy the marble effect as it swirls throughout the coffee.
+If the cream layer proves too challenging, simply add a dash of cream to your cocktail and enjoy the beautiful marble effect as it swirls through the coffee.

 Cold Brew Tonic